nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Great.
 Why?
 Because I'm not fighting something in our life doesn't depend on it.
 Okay.
 So here I'm choking a pressure.

-You lift off the you Kakeru, you and Sameer are able to lift off the top of the sarcophagus of the middle one, and set the, set the lid to the side.
+You lift off the you Kakeru, you and Simear are able to lift off the top of the sarcophagus of the middle one, and set the, set the lid to the side.
 What you find on the inside is really nothing.
 There's, there there's a empty sarcophagus, there's a stone a stone pillow, what it looks like, and a indentation, in that stone pillow as if it were carved out for a specific head.
 But there's no head and no body inside that sarcophagus.
 What?

 Right.
 Well, I guess we can put that back on.
 Right.
 Is that one that was magic?
 I didn't see which ones were magic.